Declaring the Major

 - Review the degree requirements.

-- AFTER attending the ECON Information Session, register on-line for a BSOS Graduation Planning Workshop at www.bsosworkshops.umd.edu.
+- AFTER meeting with an ECON advisor, register on-line for a BSOS Graduation Planning Workshop at www.bsosworkshops.umd.edu.
 You can attend an in-person workshop which are held several times a week during the fall and spring semesters or there is an online workshop option. **NOTE: If you attend the in-person graduation planning workshop, you will be given the blank graduation planning form in that session.
 If you choose the online version, you will be directed to the blank planning form at the end of the presentation.

 - Wait to hear from BSOS advising by email as to when the new major has been added to the University's registration system, or if a problem with the student's plan requires additional steps.